• Skip to primary navigation

 Assembling and Frosting the Mini Cakes

 Once the cake is cool to the touch, use a 2” cookie cutter (or create a 2” circle of parchment paper to use as a guide and carefully cut around it with a sharp knife) to make approximately 16 circles.
+These become 8 two-layer mini cakes.
 Cut out by pressing down on the cookie cutter.

 Overhead image of flat carrot cake sheet cake with a 2" round cookie cutter for the bite sized cakes.